 Passaic & Peckman River Flooding

-Most recently the Mayor and Council have approved the FEMA purchase of four abandoned homes in the flood zone that will now be returned to open space, successfully lobbied to have the flash boards removed near the Great Falls in Paterson and have worked with the Passaic Valley Sewerage Commission to remove fallen trees and debris from the Peckman and Passaic Rivers.
+Most recently, the Mayor and Council have approved the FEMA purchase of multiple abandoned homes in the flood zone that will now be returned to open space and have worked with the Passaic Valley Sewerage Commission to remove fallen trees and debris from the Peckman and Passaic Rivers.